Termite eggs vs ant eggs

 Termites vs Ants

+The Ant Egg is a petal in florr.
 Over time, as the queen produces more and more eggs, the eggs become smaller, according to a .
 Damage: They excavate tunnels in decaying wood making it unstable.
 Termites can range in size from being as small as grains of .
 Ants and termites are swarmers — the members of their reproductive castes grow wings and swarm during mating season.
-Termite larvae are about the same size as the eggs, and their .
 While most ant .
 Ant Damage to Homes

 3 Ways to Identify Termite Larvae

 Termite Larvae vs Ants; Termites may possibly bear a resemblance to ants.
 Termite wings are .
 Another type of insect egg that can be easily .
 At the beginning the queen lays 10-20 eggs, but their number rises slowly and reaches thousands of eggs per day.
 This is because the wood around the egg .
-The Role of the Queen Termite.For a defined list of Eggs, go to Eggs.
+One interesting fact: In a new colony, the termite queen only lays a few eggs at first, which are each larger, hatch faster, and turn into larger larvae.

 Termite vs Ants (How to Tell Ants & Termites Apart)